DPBH2023/DARK-PATTERNS/Readme.md

 Dark patterns are design tricks used to influence the way users interact with software.
 While some dark patterns are harmless, like emphasizing signup buttons with color, others can be more malicious in problematic.
 In the context of online stores, dark patterns can be used to nudge buyers into buying items they might not need.

+**PROPOSED SOLUTION**
+Utilizing A Chrome Extension For Capturing Instances Of Dark Patterns On Websites.

 **TECH STACK:**

 The Chrome Extension front-end that scrapes the active web page is written in Javascript.
 For the back-end, a Python server running Flask interfaces Bernoulli Naive Bayes models to classify tokens of text sent to it.